thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

   whether a node is connected.
 The cluster metrics are available in CipherTrust Manager version 2.10.0 or higher.

-- CipherTrust Manager KMIP Key Management
+- CipherTrust Manager KMIP Operations

   This dashboard shows the statistics for the various KMIP key management operations like create, register, activate etc. The dashboard displays total number of and rate of successful and failed for each KMIP key management operation.
   This dashboard is available in CipherTrust Manager version 2.11.0 or higher.

-- CipherTrust Manager NAE-XML Statistics
+- CipherTrust Manager NAE-XML Operations

   This dashboard shows the statistics for the various NAE key management and crypto operations like Key Generate, Authenticate, Key Delete etc. The dashboard displays total